agritheory/forecast/docs/example_calcs.md

 This method uses a set number of historic periods as input to fit a second-degree polynomial to the trend.
 The underlying math uses the historic data to fit a curve that solves the equation $y = a + bx + cx^2$.

 The example below slices a 6-month period of recent monthly historic sales to establish the polynomial trend.

+Note the differences between the calculated values and the values the Forecast class returns for the forecast are due to float-to-Decimal conversions made at the end of the calculations below.
+The Forecast class uses Decimal objects throughout the calculations.

 ```python